Making Sense of the OSHA 300 Log and OSHA Forms 300A and 301

 Many of those day-long courses mentioned previously spend the majority of time teaching what is and what is not recordable.

 What is recordable work related injuries and illnesses that meet certain severity criteria.
 OSHA defines an injury or illness as an abnormal condition or disorder and can include:

 - Subjective symptoms/aches or pains

 Exposures that do not result in signs or symptoms are not considered injuries or illnesses and therefore would not be recorded on the log.
-For example, if an employee is exposed to chlorine and doesn’t exhibit any signs of symptoms due to exposure, even if it involved preventative medical treatment, it is not recordable under the rules.
+Here's an OSHA 300 log example that shouldn't be recorded, if an employee is exposed to chlorine and doesn’t exhibit any signs of symptoms due to exposure, even if it involved preventative medical treatment, it is not recordable under the rules.

 Confusing, isn’t it?
 You are not alone.
 There are so many twists and turns that OSHA has developed an enormous FAQ where people have submitted specific scenarios and OSHA answered each question explaining if the case is recordable or not.
 There are 622 questions in the FAQ at the time of this writing and you can search by keyword.

 One of the advantages of using an electronic system to record injuries and illnesses is that some of them have intelligence built-in to guide you through whether a particular case meets recordability criteria.